 Sometimes photographers will waive their usual fee for personal reasons.
 Perhaps the client is a friend or family member in a really desperate situation.
 Maybe they have a beach house that you hope they will lend you for the weekend.
 Or, you just owe them a lot of money and want to stop the crowbars coming out!

-Here are some scenarios where our photography panel have offered their services strictly for their own benefit:
+Here are some scenarios where our photography panel has offered their services strictly for their own benefit:

 If new to the field, some work for the sheer experience of shooting an event or in a studio to build their portfolio, and to start establishing industry contacts.

 “If you want to start a portrait studio you can start building up your portfolio by shooting your friends and acquaintances for free so you can show your skills,” says Julia Anna Gospodarou.
 “Same thing for real estate photography.
 You could ask some building owners to shoot their buildings and give them some photos for free in return for you being able to showcase this work.“

 When an experienced professional wants to move into a new field of photography, they may not charge initially if they don’t have working shots or a strong list of clientele in that industry.
 However, that doesn’t mean the client/company can’t cover additional costs.